-William Bradley, otherwise known as “The Yorkshire Giant” is the tallest ever recorded Englishman, who reached a height of 7ft 9 inches during adulthood.
+William Bradley was known as “The Yorkshire Giant” throughout the country.
+He is the tallest ever recorded Englishman who reached a height of 7ft 9 inches during adulthood.

-He was born in the East Riding town of Market Weighton on February 10th 1787.
-Bradley was the fourth of thirteen children, who were all of normal build and his father was a master tailor in the town.
+On the 10th of February 1787, William Bradley was born in the East Riding town of Market Weighton.
+William was the fourth of thirteen children all of which were of normal build.
+At the time, his father was a master tailor in the town.

-At birth he weighed 14lb and was noticeably big for his young age.
-His unusual size meant that he towered above his peers at school.
-By the age of eleven he weighed eleven stones.
-At school the unusually tall boy was teased for his height, and as punishment the teachers used him to put naughty children on the beams of the school until they were told they could come down.
+At birth, William weighed 14lb and was noticeably big for his age.
+His unusual size meant that he towered above his peers at school and by the age of eleven he weighed eleven stone.
+At school, the unusually tall boy was teased for his height and as a punishment the teachers used him to put naughty children on the beams of the school until they were told they could come down.

-After his education, Bradley worked on a local farm near Pocklington.
-Due to his size he would constantly break the existing tools and so his employers had to give him specially designed equipment to use instead.
+After his education, William Bradley worked on a local farm near Pocklington.
+Due to his size, he would constantly break the existing tool so his employers decided to create specially designed equipment for him to use instead.

-He fell out with the circus owners, after they failed to pay him the promised cut of the profits and also because of the cramped conditions he was kept in, which were definitely not designed for somebody so tall.
+After a while, William fell out with the circus owners.
+They failed to pay him the promised cut of the profits and the conditions he was kept in were cramped and definitely not designed for somebody as tall as him.

-William Bradley died on May 30th 1820 of tuberculosis and was buried inside Market Weighton Church, for fear of being dug up by grave robbers.
-The coffin was 9ft long and 3ft wide.
+On the 30th of May 1820, William Bradley died of tuberculosis at the age of 33.
+His coffin was 9ft long and 3ft wide and was buried inside Market Weighton Church for fear of being dug up by grave robbers.

 William Bradley has been widely commemorated in the town.
-In 1996 the first “Giant Bradley day” was held in the main street of Market Weighton, which included stalls, rides, steam organs, children’s entertainment and music.
-Through its early years it was opened by the current tallest man in Britain, Chris Greener, who is 7ft 6in tall.
+In 1996, the first “Giant Bradley Day” was held in the main street of Market Weighton which included stalls, rides, steam organs, children’s entertainment, and music.
+Throughout its early years, the day was opened by the current tallest man in Britain, Chris Greener, who is 7ft 6in tall.